jpaetsch/LEDsReceiver/README.md

 * FastLED library

 ## Inspiration
-Wanted to set up a lightstrip and have it controllable by an app I program from my phone (will set up a controller repository).
+Wanted to set up a lightstrip and have it controllable by an app I program from my phone (also see the controller app repository).
 Also want to eventually connect to the Spotify API to automatically set the lights depending on songs, genres, etc and have 'smart, responsive' patterns.

 ## Sources
 Online resources used extensively.
-Code examples derived from to figure out the FastLED library.
+Code examples derived from to figure out the FastLED library and program Bluetooth functionality in Android.